bsc-pm/nanos6/README.md

 1. `--with-pqos=prefix` to specify the prefix of the PQoS installation
 1. `--with-cuda[=prefix]` to enable support for CUDA tasks; optionally specify the prefix of the CUDA installation, if needed
 1. `--enable-openacc` to enable support for OpenACC tasks; requires PGI compilers
-1. `--with-pgi=prefix` to specify the prefix of the PGI compilers installation, in case they are not in `$PATH`
+1. `--with-pgi=prefix` to specify the prefix of the PGI or NVIDIA HPC-SDK compilers installation, in case they are not in `$PATH`
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure

 The location of elfutils and hwloc is always retrieved through pkg-config.